Monitor and control the recovery of by-products in food and drink operations

 - how to monitor the waste storage areas and the implications of poor maintenance

-- what constitutes environmental nuisance, how this can be avoided
+- what constitutes environmental nuisance and how this can be avoided

 - how to minimise environmental nuisance and reduce the risk of cross contamination